 I was the worst baker whilst learning to bake, rather the likes who would enjoy having that nice slice of cake effortlessly baked by my much-talented baker of a sister (Editor’s note: Achum’s Cake, Kohima – is indeed one of the finest bakers in Nagaland.
 Highly recommend).

 However, one fine day just as I was about to relish a heavenly piece of cake – I recall my late father telling me, “Eying! everything is to each her/ his own, don’t take the present for granted, you are not going to have your sister bake for you forever. ” For some reason this really struck me and that’s when I started learning the basics of baking from my sister.

 Share some interesting discoveries about local food cultures around the world – as you’ve encountered in your travels.

-Whichever country I am in, I love visiting their local farmers market and rummaging through their local cafes or restaurants, as these are the places where you will find authentic local cuisines served.
-I had my first brush of South American cuisine in Colombia, where I absolutely loved their local preparation of Mariscos (fish or seafood in Spanish ) and how in their very atypical Colombian restaurants, freshly pressed tropical fruit juice is served rather than aerated drinks, impressive isn’t it.
+Eying: Whichever country I am in, I love visiting their local farmers market and rummaging through their local cafes or restaurants, as these are the places where you will find authentic local cuisines served.
+I had my first brush with South American cuisine in Colombia, where I absolutely loved their local preparation of Mariscos (fish or seafood in Spanish ) and how in their very atypical Colombian restaurants, freshly pressed tropical fruit juice is served rather than aerated drinks, impressive isn’t it?

-Another lovely experience was in Bangladesh, where a very nice lady cooked up authentic Bangladeshi food at our local office – the aloo petika with Chingri (Potato mash with shrimps) was delish!
+Another lovely experience was in Bangladesh, where a very nice lady cooked up authentic Bangladeshi food at our local office – the aloo petika with Chingri (Potato mash with shrimp) was delish!